 2. Purchase Replacement AED Pads

-Replacement AED pads can be purchased from Foremost Medical Equipment for a variety of AED's.
+Replacement AED pads can be purchased from One Beat Medical for a variety of AED's.
 It is important to purchase the pads that are compatible with your device.
 Replacement pads cost between $40 and $250, depending on the brand.
 While you are ordering AED pads, consider ordering an extra set.
 Not only will you have a backup in the even the first set malfunction in an emergency, but your AED will also remain in working order if another rescue needs to take place before you can replace the first set.

 3. Replace the AED Pads